 Benefits of Nootropics

-Many of us moms use substances that affect the brain daily anyway, especially caffeine and sugar, and I wanted to see if there were other natural ways to improve energy and brain performance.
+Many of us moms use substances that affect the brain daily anyway, especially caffeine and sugar.
+I wanted to see if there were other natural ways to improve energy and brain performance.

 Types of Nootropics

+Also, adaptogens literally help the body to adapt to the circumstances at hand.
 Since stress and exhaustion are two factors that can greatly decrease cognitive ability, it makes sense that adaptogens may improve brain performance by balancing the body and reducing stress.

 Nature provides many natural foods and herbs that support the body in various ways, including supporting brain health (with or without side effects).
 Popular substances that we know affect the brain include caffeine and high doses of certain amino acids or herbs.

-- Healthy fats like coconut oil, ghee and MCT oil
+- Healthy fats like coconut oil, ghee, and MCT oil

 - Coffee (because motherhood)